aizardar/aizardar/README.md

-- 👋 Hi, I’m @aizardar, currently working as a Data Scientist/Engineer with a PhD in Computational Materials Science.
+- 👋 Hi, I’m @aizardar, currently working as a Data Engineer (Application Specialist) with a PhD in Computational Materials Science.
-- 👀 I’m interested in sharing my work, insights and expertise on data science.
+- 👀 I’m interested in sharing my work, insights and expertise on research data management and data engineering.
 - 🌱 I’m always in the learning mode.

 <!---